vibbits/gentle-hands-on-python/src/04_Decisions.md

 > _"Now is better than never."_<sup><a href="#References">1</a></sup>

 ## _FizzBuzz_: A counting game
 This will be your first non-trivial Python program.
 "FizzBuzz" is a childrens game to help learn multiplication.
 It can be played with 1 or more people and involves taking turns to count up from `1`.
 If the number is a multiple of `3`, you don't say the number, instead you say "Fizz".
 If the number is a multiple of `5` you say "Buzz".
 Finally, if the number is a multiple of `3` **and** `5` you say "Fizz Buzz".

-For example:
+The goal is to write a Python program that will play this game by itself, counting up to some number argument that we give it.
+Like this:
 ```python
 >>> fizzbuzz(15)
 1